apache/nuttx/configs/olimex-lpc1766stk/README.txt

     5. For monitoring/debugging traffic:

        $ tcpdump -n -nn -i sl0 -x -X -s 1500

+    NOTES:  Only UART1 supports the hardware handshake.
+If hardware handshake is not available, then you might try the slattach option -L which is supposed to enable "3-wire operation."

   thttpd:
     This builds the THTTPD web server example using the THTTPD and